 Did you see the news?
 The aurora will be visible across the northern parts of the globe!
 If you’re living in the northern part of the U.S. and want to see the northern lights in the USA, it’s totally possible.
 You just have to plan ahead to get to an ideal viewing spot.

-First, we’ll break down the basics of the aurora phenomenon.
-We’ll then provide tips on when you might see the northern lights throughout the year.
-Finally, we’ll end with a list of the best destinations to see the northern lights in the USA for every state where it’s possible.
+First, I’ll break down the basics of the aurora phenomenon.
+I’ll then provide tips on when you might see the northern lights throughout the year.
+Finally, I’ll end with a list of the best destinations to see the northern lights in the USA for every state where it’s possible.
 If you don’t see your state on the list, that means you’re too far south!
 You’ll need to travel further north, so start planning now.

 What are the Northern Lights?